 There are many, many commanders to choose between.
-Picking one out from the bunch is a highly personal choice, and there are no wrong answers.
-The golden rule?
-Choose something you find fun!
+Picking one out from the bunch is a highly personal choice, there are no wrong answers.
+If you want something powerful, here’s our pick of the best MTG commanders, but the golden rule is to choose something you find fun!

 Once you’ve found the captain of your ship, it’s time to pick some cards that suit your game plan or theme.